Override-6/Linkit/README.md

 allowing it to share objects between the server and its clients.
 Shared objects can be converted into "Connected Objects" in which method calls can be triggered according to a defined contract amongst actual and distant versions of the connected object.
-This special handling is available for instances of any public / non-final classes, .
+This special handling is available for instances of any public / non-final classes.

 ## Some Examples
 this readme will introduce the functionality of "connected objects",